Actions of Intercessory Prayer

-Prayer does not need to be fancy, or organized in any way.
-A prayer could be a simply cry out for help when help is needed.
+Prayer does not need to be fancy or organized in any way.
+A prayer could be a simple cry out for help when help is needed.
 Jesus is someone whom we can talk to that will always be there.
-If you have every shared your pains with a diary, an animal, stuffed toy, invisible friend, then you already know how to share your walk with Jesus.
+If you have ever shared your pains with a diary, an animal, stuffed toy, invisible friend, then you already know how to share your walk with Jesus.
 Most people’s prayer lives begin with speaking to Jesus in this way.
 Then things build from there.
 There is absolutely no harm in praying out loud, Jesus is there to hear you when no one else might be.
 I have personally found a marked increase in the answers to my prayers once I began to speak openly and from my heart (transparently) to my God

 2. Clap and Stomp